What Is Generative Engine Optimization? The Complete GEO Guide

 Why GEO exists

 People increasingly get answers without clicking anything.
-Gartner predicted that traditional search engine volume would drop 25% by 2026 as chatbots and assistants absorb queries.
+Gartner predicted that traditional search engine volume would drop 25% by 2026 as chatbots and assistants absorb queries, and Pew's tracking study found Google users click a traditional result roughly half as often when an AI summary sits above it.
 When a buyer asks ChatGPT "what's the best expense management tool for a 50-person company," the model names three or four products.
 Either you are one of them or you are invisible for that buyer.

 That shift breaks the old funnel in two ways: